LinkClinton/cs2h/readme.md

 ## Json format

-You can see the example to known the format and you can not ignore any elements.
+You can see the example to know the format and you can not ignore any elements.

 ```json
 {